This world is not conclusion;

 And crucifixion known.

-We are busy working to bring Emily Dickinson's "This world is not conclusion" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "This world is not conclusion" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "This world is not conclusion" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.